Concrete vs Asphalt Parking Lot

 Asphalt Performs Well in The Cold; Concrete Performs Well in The Heat

 The climate has a major influence on the performance of these two materials.
-Asphalt is a great option for northern states that witness severe colds but becomes gooey or sticky where temperatures are high.
+An asphalt is a great option for northern states that witness severe colds but becomes gooey or sticky where temperatures are high.
 Extreme heat causes asphalt to soften.
 When things cool down, the asphalt rehardens.
 This cycle can cause asphalt to crack or sag.
-The effect will be especially noticeable if heavy vehicles are parks on the asphalt – you will notice the prints of the tires.
+The effect will be especially noticeable if heavy vehicles are parked on the asphalt – you will notice the prints of the tires.
 Call for concrete replacement today in your area.

 Concrete performs well in the heat, but cold weather can cause it to crack.
 Concrete is especially sensitive to salt which is used to melt ice and snow in colder climates; the salt can pit, stain, or blotch concrete.
 Further, concrete can buckle or crack in the coldest winters.